 Beacon of Literacy

-My loneliness made me obtain my literacy.
+My loneliness allowed me to obtain my literacy.
 I always waited for my mother when I was a child.
-My parents had run a tiny Chinese restaurant named “Chuo-Hanten” in a corner of the largest city of Osaka in Japan since I was five years old.
-The restaurant was surrounded by various companies and shops including the Osaka head office of a national newspaper.
-Hungry newspaper company’s employees, office workers, drivers, lawyers, and shop owners in the neighborhood came to get to my father’s signature dishes “Chanpon” and “Sara-udon” (soup noodle and fried noodle both with a plenty of fish and vegetables.)
+Since I was five years old, my parents had run a tiny Chinese restaurant named “Chuo-Hanten” in a corner of the largest city of Osaka in Japan.
+The restaurant was surrounded by various shops, firms, and companies including the Osaka head office of a national newspaper.
+Hungry working people in the neighborhood came to get to my father’s signature dishes “Chanpon” and “Sara-udon” (soup noodle and fried noodle both with a plenty of fish and vegetables.)
 My parents’ restaurant always overflowed with their laughter, sighs, and healthy appetites.
 My father came home around midnight and thus my younger sister and I could talk with him only on Sundays.
 The busier the restaurant became, the later my mother came home; I remember she would come home at around 8pm when I was 10.

 Our house was located in a downtown 20-minute-subway-ride away from the restaurant.
 There was a shopping arcade lined with 50 or more shops two-minute-walk away from our house, where the town dwellers could buy anything.
 No sooner did my sister and I go back home from school than we would rush to the candy shop or delicatessen in the arcade, clutching a \100 coin (Mon to Fri) or a \500 coin (Sat) my mother had put on the table.

 After Japanese pancakes, croquettes, or a bag of potato chips filled our stomach, my sister usually drew pictures and I read books until my mother came home.
-Although I often played with my friends at the park near my house, everyone went back home where his/her mother waited and he/she enjoyed dinner with his/her family at around 7pm.
-Books which came from various places were my friends after 5pm.
-My kindergarten gave its children two books every week on Saturday.
-They were mainly famous stories from Aesop Fables, the Grimms fairy tales, and the works of Anderson.
+Although I often played with my friends at the park near my house, everyone went back home where their mother waited and they enjoyed dinner with their family at around 7pm.
+Books, which came from various places, were my friends after 5pm.
+My kindergarten gave the children two books every week on Saturday.
+They were mainly Japanese old tales and famous stories from Aesop Fables, the Grimms fairy tales, and the works of Anderson.
 The bookstore in the arcade had delivered two child magazines and a child book containing 7 or 8 stories around the world at home every month after I entered an elementary school.
 I learned from the funny stories explaining scientific questions in the magazines.
 I wore an Arabic princess’ dress decorated with jewels, ate a fluffy doughnut of the best bakery at a small town in Russia, and casted a spell to become a dwarf in the child books.
 I was a regular of the school library and chose a biography, a detective story, or an encyclopedia depending on my mood each day.
 I read, read, and read but MY MOTHER HASN’T COME HOME YET.
 I gradually reached over to the novels and magazines in my parents’ bookshelf.
 I read them while guessing the meaning of the difficult words.